mercicle/entropiq/README.md

 # Welcome

+The acceleration of quantum hardware and software development is making quantum computing poised to become one of the most important technological innovations in the 21st century.
+Given the significant challenges remaining before surpassing the current NISQ era, one flourishing area of development is the intersection of high-performance computing for simulating many-body quantum mechanical systems so that *classical in-silico* simulations enable rapid prototyping and experimentation.

+Now, entanglement entropy is a key quantity in quantum physics that captures how much quantum information is shared between parts of a system.
+Analyzing and modeling the characteristics and behavior of entanglement entropy under different system sizes, gates, and measurement regimes -- i.e., the so-called area-to-volume law phase transitions encoded by entanglement entropy --  is fundamentally important.

-EntropiQ enables researchers to more easily design, run and manage large-scale simulations of many-body quantum mechanical systems using Tensor Networks.
+**EntropiQ** is a framework and application that enables researchers to more easily design, run and manage large-scale simulations of many-body quantum mechanical systems using Tensor Networks for running, managing, and analyzing experiments of entanglement entropy in large-scale systems.

+---
 ## EntropiQ Components

 <p align="center">